chemeng444/chemeng444.github.io/ASE/Transition_States/README.md

 tar -xvf exercise_3_cees.tar
 ```

 <a name='fixed-bond-length-calculation'></a>

-## Fixed bond length calculation
+### Fixed Bond Length Calculation ###

 The fixed bond length (FBL) method is a much faster but cruder way to approximate the minimum energy path and determine the transition state energy.
 It doesn’t require parallelization over different nodes but may not give you the exact transition state.
 Generally, one could perform a fixed bond length calculation first and determine if a transition state was found (by checking the vibrational modes).
 If the transition state is poorly described, then a NEB calculation can be performed based on the fixed bond length results as the inputs.

-In a FBL calculation, you provide an initial state of the dissociated products (the *final* state in our H<sub>2</sub>O dissociation reaction), then fix the bond length between two atoms that are required to come together and form a bond (OH* + H* --> H<sub>2</sub>).
-Then, you iteratively decrease the distance between the two atoms and optimize the geometry of the entire structure while keeping the bond length fixed.
-Follow the [`fbl.py`](fbl.py) script to determine the transition state for the dissociative adsorption of H<sub>2</sub>O on Pt(111).
+In a FBL calculation, you provide an initial state, then, you iteratively decrease the distance between the two atoms and optimize the geometry of the entire structure while keeping the bond length fixed.
+This will approximate the minimum energy pathway (MEP) between the initial and final states.
+Since we are iteratively decreasing the distance, our input in this case would correspond to the *final* state in our N<sub>2</sub> dissociation reaction.
+We then fix the bond length between the two N\* atoms that are required to come together and form a bond.
+We are thus calculating the reverse reaction: 2N\* → N<sub>2</sub> + 2\*.
+Follow the [`fbl.py`](fbl.py) script to determine the transition state for the dissociative adsorption of N<sub>2</sub> on your metal.
 The script requires an initial state and a specification of the two atoms whose distance is to be fixed (O in the OH* atom and the H* atom).

 ```python
 atom1=12